 In my daily travels, I’ve discovered that even my ‘own’ dentist, florist, and local spa were unaware of the broad entryway for the CEWS.

 Even companies whose shareholders are the only people on payroll are eligible for CEWS.
 No additional staff needed.

 CEWS payments are prompt, reaching the employers’ bank accounts within 7-10 business days of filing the claims online.

 For those employers who have not yet filed, claims for all open CEWS periods may be submitted at the same time.
-The CEWS program has been extended into summer 2021.
+The CEWS program has been extended into autumn 2021.

 Eligibility for the first iteration of the CEWS program was relatively simple, with a 30% monthly revenue drop required.
 ‘CEWS 2.0’ is more complex: